carlarsmendes/Portfolio/README.md

 # Website Portfolio

-* The website was built using HTML, CSS, Javascript and Bootstrap.
+* The website was built using HTML, CSS, and Javascript.
 * It is meant to be a complement to my personal CV, more focused on showing the projects, but eventually to expand to React and experiment on with different technologies.